Cyr-ius/PhotoShow/README.md

 * **Photos** : Where your photos will be stored.
 * **Generated** : Where the thumbnails of your photos will be stored.
+* **Server FQDN** : Your server FQDN, as if not this is not working behind a reverse proxy
+* **Server Path** : The application path as seen on the outside world

-***Important*** : Make sure that the web server has the rights to read and write in those directories.
+***Important*** : Make sure that the web server has the rights to read in the Photos directory and read/write in the Generated one.

 ### Edit your settings